api-platform/docs/core/serialization-groups-and-relations.md

 ### Normalization

 To improve the application's performance, it is sometimes necessary to avoid issuing extra HTTP requests.
-It is possible to embed related objects (or only some of their properties) directly in the parent response trough serialization groups.
+It is possible to embed related objects (or only some of their properties) directly in the parent response through serialization groups.
 By using the following serialization groups annotations (`@Groups`), a JSON representation of the author is embedded in the book response: